Dimifabbridf96/MArketPlace/README.md

 - follow other user and see their products - As user I can * follow other user* so that *I can see the new products uploaded *

+# Sprints

+## 1° sprint

+- Create the Navbar
+- Import Router to allow change page without refresh
+- Create page for authentication, registration and wotk on log out functionality

+## 2° sprint

+- Add creation page form for products
+- Create Page to display the data retrieved from the API added with the form
+- Implement like and unlike functionality

 # Manual Testing